YShoji-HEP/BulletinBoard/README.md

 Caution
 -------
 * The data is not encrypted.
 Please do not send any confidential data over the network.
 * This crate is under development and is subject to change in specification.
-(Compatibility across `ArrayObject`, `BulletinBoard` and `dbgbb` is ensured for the most minor numbers.)
+(Compatibility across `ArrayObject`, `BulletinBoard` and `dbgbb` is ensured for the most minor version numbers.)
-* The included tests access the server and potentially erase existing data.
+* The included tests will access the server and potentially erase existing data.

 Crates.io
 -----------------